jkaberg/distribyted/mkdocs/docs/getting-started.md

 ![routes screen](images/distribyted-routes-border-large.png)

-### Servers

-Servers is a way to generate magnet files from folders.
 All servers configured using the config yaml file will be here.
 When some data is changed on these folders, a new magnet URI will be generated.
 You can share that magnet URI with anyone to share these files.